chrolivier/dcrmeg/docs/GridApi.md

 **Parameters**

-1. GridCustomIdentifier: Grid Custom Identifier set in the grid configuration.
+1. **GridCustomIdentifier**: Grid Custom Identifier set in the grid configuration.
 Pass null if only one grid exists.
-2. EntityLogicalName: The LogicalName of the grid entity where data is retreived.
+2. **EntityLogicalName**: The LogicalName of the grid entity where data is retreived.
 In the following example, I am displaying accounts on the grid.
-3. Disable: Boolean type. true to enable and false to disable the grid.
+3. **Disable**: Boolean type. true to enable and false to disable the grid.

 **Grid data returned structure**